umerzia-7001/Todo_Manager-Ios/README.md

 ## Todo_Manager-Ios
-#A todo task manager app that lets you add , delete or search for your everyday tasks .
+A todo task manager app that lets you add , delete or search for your everyday tasks .
+Used Realm to store saved data .